Does My Parent Have a Drinking Problem?

 - If the person denies there is a problem, try to get them to agree to have another conversation in the future.

-Find a treatment expert who can help you discuss treatment options for your parent.
+Find a treatment provider to discuss treatment options for your parent.

 There are, however, many options that you can take for yourself.
 Just because your parent is refusing or unable to change does not mean that you cannot dramatically improve your own life, emotional wellbeing, and physical health.
 There are many resources and support groups out there that specialize in helping the children and other family members of alcoholics.
 These resources and support groups can provide you with a great deal of help for yourself, including emotional support, college scholarships, help getting over grief, and tips to getting through daily life.